 Search engine marketing (SEM) can be a business’s best friend.
 A solid SEM strategy can bring loads of new business to your doorstep—or at the very least, to your online shopping cart.

-However, if used incorrectly, you could find yourself losing a lot of money… with little to show for the effort.
-That’s a sting that doesn’t heal easily, but the real kicker is you could have avoided your losses with a little SEM know-how.
+However, you could lose much money if misused, with little to show for the effort.
+That sting doesn’t heal quickly, but the real kicker is that you could have avoided your losses with some SEM know-how.

 It’s okay—we’ve all been new to the SEM game.
-But if you duck out for good now, you could be missing out on all the sales and customers you could get in the future.
+But if you duck out for good now, you could miss out on all the sales and customers you could get.
 So here are a few SEM lessons from an award-winning company to get you back in the game.

 Google AdWords gets your ads in front of new eyes.
-While you may be content to let your ads run rampant, netting the occasional new customer, you could be a lot more proactive.
+While you may be content to let your ads run rampant, netting the occasional new customer, you could be much more proactive.
 How?
 By taking a close look at how your ads are performing.

-This may seem like a no-brainer, but you’d be surprised by the way many businesses just “fire and forget” their ads.
-But the more you invest into your ads, the more attention you should pay to them.
+This may seem like a no-brainer, but you’d be surprised how many businesses “fire and forget” their ads.
+But the more you invest in your ads, the more attention you should pay them.
 Our advice?
-Learn AdWords inside and out and see just how effective your ads really are.
+Learn AdWords inside and out and see just how effective your ads are.

 Yes, we all know mobile is the new frontier.
-But desktop still has a prominent impact on users’ purchasing habits.
-On desktop, your ads get plastered up on a much bigger screen.
+But the desktop still has a noticeable impact on users’ purchasing habits.
+This is because your ads get plastered on a much bigger screen on the desktop.
 So if you’ve just designed a real eye-popper of an ad, you might see more success with it on desktop than mobile.
-Monitoring your ad in AdWords (like you should be doing) will reveal if your ad is effective or if it needs a little more work.
+Monitoring your ad in AdWords (like you should be doing) will reveal if it is proper or needs a little more work.

 All ads were not created equally.
-The ads you show completely new users should not be the same as the ads you show to users who have already been to your site.
+The ads you ultimately show new users should not be the same as those you display to users who have already been to your site.
 You’ll want to create targeted ads for your remarketing lists, which appeal to customers who have previously shown interest in your product.
-Remarketing ads are used to give those users a little extra nudge toward a purchase.
+Remarketing ads give those users a little extra nudge toward a purchase.
 Use them wisely!

-Macro conversions like selling a product are the end goal, but too many businesses ignore micro conversions.
-A micro conversion like subscribing to a newsletter can be a crucial step in seeing how potential customers interact with your site.
-More importantly, micro conversions can help show you what you can improve on your site.
-If no one’s signing up for your newsletter, maybe you need a bigger subscribe button.
+Macro conversions, like selling a product,t are the end goal, but too many businesses ignore micro conversions.
+A micro conversion, like subscribing to a newsletter, can be crucial in seeing how potential customers interact with your site.
+More importantly, micro conversions can help show you what you can improve on your website.
+For example, if no one’s signing up for your newsletter, maybe you need a more prominent subscribe button.
 So track your micro conversions—they’re critical to helping you understand the buyer journey.

-Panda, Penguin, and their animal ilk have a way of changing up the SEO world in big ways.
-These algorithms don’t directly impact SEM much, however, the smaller mini-updates and changes that occur many times throughout the year certainly do.
-For example, the notorious Quality update made writing great landing page content a priority.
+Panda, Penguin, and their animal ilk have a way of significantly changing the SEO world.
+These algorithms don’t directly impact SEM much.
+However, the smaller mini-updates and changes that occur many times throughout the year certainly do.
+For example, the notorious Quality update made writing excellent landing page content a priority.

-Although they don’t generate as much buzz as the Unholy Trinity, these small algorithm changes can make a significant impact on the day-to-day work we must do.
-Keep your eyes and ears open for any potential changes that could catch you off guard.
+Although they don’t generate as much buzz as the Unholy Trinity, these small algorithm changes can significantly impact our day-to-day work.
+So keep your eyes and ears open for potential changes that could catch you off guard.